Subscribe

 He looks up and waves his hand at her, before turning back once more to the road.

-Leigh Doughty is a writer and language tutor based in Saigon, Vietnam
+Leigh Doughty is a writer and language tutor based in Saigon, Vietnam.
+His works can be found in the VNExpress, Arteidolia, and Spillwords.

 Write A Comment